jefnilham/timeline-creator/README.md

-use this to replace making iamges on powerpoint
+use this to replace making imges on powerpoint of your project timelines